“I wasn’t a trained musician. But I did have ears and that’s what’s important.”

 Helen speaking about producing (first 2 minutes)

-Variety recordings sold for 35 cents (or 3 for $1.00) where as Master label sold for 75 cents.
+Variety recordings sold for 35 cents (or 3 for $1.00) whereas Master label sold for 75 cents.

-Variety issued 170 recordings from December 1936 til September 1937.
+Variety issued 170 recordings from December 1936 – September 1937.
 The label collapsed shortly after (due to competition and inability to get distribution in Europe).
 Some of the Variety recordings were reissued on the label Vocalion (later revived as Okeh, a subsidiary of Columbia Records).
 Helen continued producing sessions for Mills (for release on the ARC label).
 Jazz collection Jim Prohaska writes:

 “As for the material released during the short nine month existence for both labels, the recordings selected by Irving Mills and Helen Oakley allow us a wonderful glance at some of the finest jazz musicians of the period.
 I daresay that without Mills foresight and Oakley’s sense for quality talent, some great music would have been lost.”

 In addition to doing A&R and operations for Mills, Helen was involved in the local jazz scene connecting people and helping planning events.
 When Benny Goodman played Carnegie Hall in 1938, she was one of the main organizers of the event.
-It was the first jazz concert at the event and still considered one of the most significant concerts in jazz or popular music history.
+It was the first jazz concert at the event and is still considered one of the most significant concerts in jazz or popular music history.

-In 1942, Helen’s brother Rupert was killed in duty (during World War II) and as she put it, “my career in jazz ended.”
+In 1942, Helen’s brother Rupert was killed in duty (during World War II), and as she put it, “my career in jazz ended.”
 Helen volunteered for the Women’s Army Corps and her sister, Cynthia, joined the Canadian Army.
 Helen was assigned to the Office of Strategic Services, or OSS, which later became the CIA.
 In Helen’s obituary (written by her son, Francis):

 “She assisted in the disposition of US undercover operatives and radio technicians being sent to occupied countries.
 In December 1943, she rendezvoused in the recently declared open city of Rome with her sister, now Captain Cynthia Oakley, who headed the debarkation in Italy of the first female contingent.
 This event was featured worldwide on Pathe news.
 Helen was relocated to US headquarters in Leghorn, where renegade German soldiers were trained as spies.
 In March 1945 she was reassigned to act as an undercover courier between Paris and Berne after Germany’s surrender.
 These orders were quickly cancelled after President Truman’s edict disbanding the OSS.”